-CWU GEARUP Robotics is a program sponsored by the US Federal Government and managed by Central Washington University, in Ellensburg, WA.
+CWU GEARUP Robotics is a program sponsored by the US Federal Government and managed by Central Washington University, in Ellensburg, WA, which finished in 2021.

 The Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) is a discretionary grant that supports efforts to increase the number of low-income students that obtain a secondary school diploma, and prepare for and succeed in postsecondary education.